Search

 If you have any further questions or would like clarification on any issues concerning the pension reforms we would be more than happy to help.
 Please feel free to contact us using our call back form, call us on 01689 891454 or drop us an email.

-We put some of the police pension scheme related questions we thought you’d like answered to the HR team at the Metropolitan Police and here’s what they said.
+We put some of the Police Pension Scheme related questions we thought you’d like answered to the HR team at the Metropolitan Police and here’s what they said.

 Why did my pension need to change?